System-Glitch/Solidity-IDE/README.md

 ## For developers

 If you want to contribute to this project, fork, install the dependencies and run the development tools.
-On windows, you may need to have Visual C++ installed.
+On windows, you may need to install the [build tools](https://github.com/felixrieseberg/windows-build-tools) using: `npm install --global windows-build-tools`

 ```
 npm install